 - The average email list signups you got per week last quarter

-- How much money you make, on average, for every new email subscriber and calculate the expected ROI
+- How much money are you making, on average, for every new email subscriber and calculate the expected ROI

-Using all of this data, you can answer the following question: how much new revenue is being driven by your new content marketing strategy?
+Using all of this information, you can answer the following question: how much new revenue is being driven by your new content marketing strategy?

 This is the kind of story that can make or break funding allocation for a department.

-- Follow established design principles – give plenty of white space, make sure your colors stand out from each other, and select colors carefully.
+- Follow established dashboard design principles – give plenty of white space, ensure your colors stand out from each other, and select colors carefully.

-- Don’t forget the small things – have a date range displayed next to the data, and make sure it’s clear whether a given KPI is good, bad, or neutral.
-A good way to do this is by comparing expected values to real ones, like the expected revenue for a quarter to actual revenue of this very quarter.
+- Don’t forget the small things – display a date range next to the data, and ensure it’s clear whether a given KPI is good, bad, or neutral.
+A good way to do this is by comparing expected values to real ones, like the expected revenue for a quarter to the actual revenue of this very quarter.

 - Use common metrics that everyone who will read the report can understand and has experience with using.